Mounjaro®

 Safety Profile: Think about test-driving a car on different terrains.
 You'd want to know how it'll handle a bumpy road or icy conditions, right?
 Wegovy's safety profile tells us how it might 'drive' in the unique terrain of an older body.

-Consider your overall health conditions, like pre-existing heart disease, diabetes or liver problems, which might interact with Wegovy and affect how it works.
+Consider your overall health conditions, like pre-existing heart disease, diabetes, or kidney problems, which might interact with Wegovy and affect how it works.

 Look at any medications you're already on.
 It’s no use replacing a car’s petrol engine with an electric one if you have no access to charging stations.
 Similarly, Wegovy has to slide into your medicine routine without causing any disruptions.